Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 5. placeholders_tensorflow.py - How to use placeholder variables and pass values on after output
 6. cnn_rnn_lstm_sequence_classification_keras.py - Convolutional Neural Net with LSTM Recurrent Neural Net for sequence classification using the IMDB movie review data set which is accessed using a built in Keras function
 7. rnn_lstm_text_generation_keras.py - LSTM Recurrent Neural Net text generation using keras and sherlock_asib.txt data set (provided by Project Gutenburg)
-8. rnn_lstm_time_series_keras.py - LSTM Recurrent Neural Net time series prediction with keras, pandas, scikit learn, numpy and matplotlib using   data set
+8. rnn_lstm_time_series_keras.py - LSTM Recurrent Neural Net time series prediction with keras, pandas, scikit learn, numpy and matplotlib using DJIA.csv data set
 9. rnn_classification_tensorflow - Classification with Recurrent Neural Net using tensorflow and MNIST data set
 10. rnn_regression_tensorflow - Regression with Recurrent Neural Net using tensorflow and MNIST data set
 11. save_restore_tensorflow - Saving and restoring variables using tensorflow